otaviobertucini/Summaries/clean_code.md

     - We cannot lose trust in the person who wrote the code
     - A function should behave according to its name
     - A function called *fetchUsers* should return a list of users, not a single user or null
+    - Principle of least surprise
+        - If a system is designed to behave in some way, it must behave this way
+        - If a system has a high astonishment rate, it should be redesigned
+        - Minimize the learning curve
+        -
 - Incorrect behavior at the boundaries
     - Test the boundaries cases
 - Overriden safaties